 Considering all we said about brokers and carriers we can summarize it here so you can see the differences.

 A broker is a logistics management entity, a partner to its customers and carriers.
 The broker handles the management and offers its carriers loads.
 Brokers work as much as carriers, often spending 12 hours a day behind their desk.
 A carrier is a professional CDL driver trained in loading, unloading and transporting vehicles.
 The carriers accept loads from their brokers or shippers at a price they find reasonable.
 They know best the cost of moving a load and thus they define market prices.
 Carriers deliver vehicles to customers and their work day is usually 8 hours or regulated driving.

 We would like to say that the main difference is that one is sitting behind a desk while the other is sitting behind the wheel.
 However, the stress and responsibility at the job is similar and equally shared.
 That applies to dispatchers as well.

-Both entities must register with the FMSCA and the DOT.
+- Both entities must register with the FMCSA and the DOT and get licensed.

-Both carriers and brokers contract with customers to transport their vehicles from point A to point B. A carrier company contracts that its own trucks will transport your vehicle while the broker company states they contract a carrier company to ship your car.
+- Both carriers and brokers contract with customers to transport their vehicles.
+A carrier company contracts that its own trucks will transport your vehicle, while the broker company contracts with carriers to ship your car.